mikiemapo/azure-ebook-guides/TRANSCRIPT_PIPELINE_README.md

 You now have a complete system to convert your 165 AZ-104 transcripts (after deduplication: 159 unique) into Anki study questions and merge them into your deck.

+**Questioning Method (all decks):** Uses the standardized MCQ/True-False style in `Anki-Decks/README.md` under "Questioning Method (Documented System)".
+Default to MCQ; use True/False only for binary, always/never rules.

 **Status:**

 - ✅ Duplicates identified and consolidated (6 removed → 159 unique)